 Proof: Basically, the construction implements a private-key "homomorphic encryption" scheme.
 More precisely, the functions in $\mathcal{D}{\alpha,\beta}$ will consist of three parts.
 The first part gives out an encryption of the bits of α (under some private-key encryption scheme).
-The second part provides the ability to perform binary Boolean operations on encrypted bits, and the third part tests whether a sequence of encryptions consists of encryptions of the bits of β .
-These operations will enable one to efficiently test whether a given circuit C satisfies $C(\alpha) = \beta$, while keeping α and β hidden when only oracle access to C and $D{\alpha,\beta}$ is provided.
+The second part provides the ability to perform binary Boolean operations on encrypted bits, and the third part tests whether a sequence of encryptions consists of encryptions of the bits of β (and gives out α if this is the case).
+These operations will enable efficiently testing whether a given circuit C satisfies $C(\alpha) = \beta$, while keeping α and β hidden from parties that are only provided with oracle access to C and $D{\alpha,\beta}$.